NSA-Dev/TravelPlanner_SO1-Lab_05/README.md

-# Solution for Lab 5: Memory management & structures
+# Solution for Lab 5: Memory management & structures (SO1-HAW Hamburg)

 ## Overview
 This lab exercise was designed to teach how to: